tomjoht/tomjoht.github.io/_posts/2018/6/2018-06-19-review-of-madcap-central-and-flare-2018.md

 ---
-title: "Guest post from Una Cogavin: A Review of MadCap Flare 2018 and MadCap Central May 2018 Release "
+title: "MadCap Flare 2018 and MadCap Central Review for the May 2018 Release -- Guest post"
 categories:
 - general
 keywords: